Njong392/Abbreve/README.md

 ### Adding an abbreviation
 > For now, we use [JSON](https://www.w3schools.com/js/js_json_intro.asp) to store the abbreviations.
 We hope to improve on this as time goes on

-1. Open the `/server` folder and consequently, the `db.json` file you find in it.
+1. In the `/public` folder, open the `/server` folder and subsequently, the `db.json` file you find in it.
 You can see that each slang is a JSON object of its own with a `definition` and `alternatives`.

 2. To add a new abbreviation, you must append a new object to this file.
     - The slang must be in lowercase.
 For example, `lgtm` not `LGTM`